Senior Scam Watch

 What to do

-Hang up on suspicious calls.
-Never give out your Social Security number or bank information.
+Hang up on suspicious calls claiming to be from the government.
+Never give out your Social Security number or bank details over the phone.
 Contact the agency directly using official contact information.

 AI Voice Cloning and Deepfake Scams